aws/copilot-cli/site/content/docs/concepts/environments.en.md

 ```console
 $ copilot env deploy
 ```
-In this step, Copilot adds more resources: an ECS cluster, a security group, a private DNS namespace.
+In this step, Copilot creates more resources, like an ECS cluster, a security group, and a private DNS namespace.
 After deployment, you can modify your env manifest and redeploy by simply running [`copilot env deploy`](../commands/env-deploy.en.md) again.

 ### Deploying a Service